biodiverse/spAbundance/README.md

 at the desired prediction locations, and the spatial coordinates of the locations.
 The object `neonPredData` contains percent forest cover and grassland cover across the Disney Wildnerness Preserve.
-Below we predict MODO densityacross the preserve, which is stored in the `out.pred` object.
+Below we predict MODO density across the preserve, which is stored in the `out.pred` object.

 ``` r